 NOTE The recommended initial charges are used for reference only, always use the superheat, subcooling and pressure readings to charge refrigerant properly.
 If the unit is equipped with a low ambient condition kit and installed in the summer, add 15% more refrigerant.
+If the low ambient condition kit is used, turn off the compressor before power the condensing unit.
+Only turn on the compressor after the condensing unit has been powered for 12 hours. ------ ---

-- 1) Turn both discharge and suction valves in the middle positions. - 2) Connect the manifold high or low pressure hose to the discharge or suction valve and connect it to a vacuum pump. - 3) Open the manifold high and low pressure valves to evacuate the system. - 4) Close the manifold high and low pressure valves and switch it to a charging scale.

-- 5) Open the manifold high and low pressure valves to charge the system using the recommended initial charge. - 6) Close the manifold high and low pressure valves.
+- 1) Turn both discharge and suction valves in the middle positions. - 2) Connect the manifold high or low pressure hose to the discharge or suction valve and connect it to a vacuum pump. - 3) Open the manifold high and low pressure valves to evacuate the system. - 4) Close the manifold high and low pressure valves and switch it to a charging scale. - 5) Open the manifold high and low pressure valves to charge the system using the recommended initial charge. - 6) Close the manifold high and low pressure valves.
 Turn on the power to start the system. - 7) Check the following temperatures and pressures.

-5. Adjusting and Completing the Installation
+8. Adjusting and Completing the Installation

-- 1) Checking pressure control settings - I. The adjustable pressure control
+- 1) Checking pressure control settings - I. The encapsulated pressure control (if applicable)